What I Do

 During my Ph.D., I designed, built, and instrumented a twenty ton geophysical fluid dynamics experiment, measured what it did, wrote a few hundred pages about it, graduated, and then then dried it out and filled it with thirteen tons of flammable liquid metal.
 After a few more publications and some cool visualizations, I moved on to startup life in Brooklyn designing, building, and testing hydrokinetic generator prototypes.

-Excellent performance of propulsion prototypes spun out of that work led to a R&D contract totaling nearly $1.5m in funding from the Office of Naval Research and pivoted us largely to robotics.
-As principal investigator, most of my time was dedicated to the development of Pliant Energy Systems' Velox amphibous robot.
-I've moved on from Pliant, but I'm still involved in an advisory capacity as Pliant develops its next-generation amphibous platform, C-Ray.
+Propulsion prototypes spun out of that work led to a $1.5m R&D contract from the Office of Naval Research and pivoted us largely to robotics.
+As principal investigator, most of my time was dedicated to the development of Pliant Energy Systems' Velox amphibious robot, including all electronics design, sensor integration, and robot firmware development.
+I moved on from Pliant in early 2020, but I'm still involved in an advisory capacity as Pliant develops its next-generation amphibious platform, C-Ray.